algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 ##### Android-based phone

->**The Android-based device needs to be setup correctly**
+**The Android-based device needs to be setup correctly**

 - Enable Developer mode

->Go to Settings > System in your device.
+>Go to Settings > System in your device.<br>
-Touch About phone.
+Touch About phone.<br>
 Touch the Build number field 7 times.
-You will begin seeing a message as you approach the 7 touches.
+You will begin seeing a message as you approach the 7 touches.<br>
-Once you did the 7 touches, the message "You are now a developer" will appear.
+Once you did the 7 touches, the message "You are now a developer" will appear.<br>

 You can now access to the Developer's settings.

 - Authorize USB Debug mode

-Search Debug in the Settings.
+>Search Debug in the Settings.<br>
-Go to USB Debug.
+Go to USB Debug.<br>
 Enable USB Debug, regardless the warnings.

 You can now Debug on your device.

 ##### IOS-based phone

->**The IOS-based device needs to be setup correctly**
+**The IOS-based device needs to be setup correctly**

 - Enable Developer mode

->Open Settings > Privacy & Security > Developer Mode.
+>Open Settings > Privacy & Security > Developer Mode.<br>
-Enable the toggle.
+Enable the toggle.<br>
-You will receive a prompt from iOS to restart your device.
+You will receive a prompt from iOS to restart your device.<br>
 Restart the device.

+Your device is now in Developer mode.

 - Approve the application's developer

->Touch Settings > General > Profiles, or Profiles and Device Management.
+>Touch Settings > General > Profiles, or Profiles and Device Management.<br>
-The profile corresponding to the developer is displayed in the "Enterprise App" section.
+The profile corresponding to the developer is displayed in the "Enterprise App" section.<br>
-Under the Enterprise App header, tap the profile name to approve the developer.
+Under the Enterprise App header, tap the profile name to approve the developer.<br>
-Confirm your choice when prompted.
+Confirm your choice when prompted.<br>

 Once the profile has been approved, you can manually install other applications from this developer and open them immediately.

-**Your device is now visible from your IDE, and you can run and debug your application on it by installing the debug APK built.**
+**Your IOS or Android-based device is now visible from your IDE, and you can run and debug your application on it by installing the debug APK built.**

 It could be better to debug and test your code on a real portable device, though you can obviously do it on a virtual device.